BeijiYang/hacker-news/README.md

  the result:

-   * the number of triggered scroll event and HTTP requests reduced by an order of magnitude. awesome!
+   * the number of triggered scroll event and HTTP requests reduced by an order of magnitude.
+Awesome!
    * But the cross-origin-preview-text-generating process is still slow.

 #### third version: